 Yes, the Outage Map on our website is updated every minute with the most up-to-date- information, including revised ETRs and new outages in the city.
+Up-to-date tweets were also generated and released throughout the outage.

 10. Did the distributor inform customers about the options for contacting the distributor to receive more details about outage/restoration efforts?
 If so, please describe how this was achieved.